It is known that some users are seeing "Code 400" or "Code: 406" error when they try to log in to SeeYou Cloud. It looks like this:

 This problem refers to the inability of the software to reach the SeeYou Cloud through a secure HTTPS tunnel.
 There are two typical reasons for this problem to appear:

-1. User is on a corporate network behind a restrictive Firewall
+1. User is on a corporate (or private) network behind a restrictive Firewall

 Such networks often do not allow encrypted connection to external websites and servers such as the SeeYou Cloud.
 Companies will often have policies about what is allowed and what not from internal networks.
 This is how they protect their own sensitive data.